techies23/wp-calypso/docs/our-approach-to-data.md

 ### First Era: Emitter Objects (June 2014 - April 2015)

 Our original approach to managing data took an object-oriented approach, wherein an instance of the store would inherit the [`EventEmitter` interface](https://nodejs.org/api/events.html#events_inheriting_from_eventemitter).
 Typically, a single instance of each object store was shared across the entire application.
-The instance was responsible for storing data, but included conveniences to automatically fetch data if none currently existed.
+The instance was responsible for storing data, but included conveniences to automatically fetch data upon the first request.
 Used in combination with the [`data-observe` mixin](../client/lib/mixins/data-observe), a developer could monitor an instance of the store passed as a prop to a React component to automatically re-render its contents if the store emitted a `change` event.

 __Identifying characteristics:__

-- Module directories live in `lib` and are suffixed with `-list`
+- Module directories in `lib`, suffixed with `-list`
 - Index file exports a common shared instance of the object prototype
-- A `list.js` file includes the object prototype methods
+- A `list.js` file includes the store prototype
 - The list contains a `get` method which triggers a fetch if no data exists
 - Used with the [`data-observe` mixin](../client/lib/mixins/data-observe) in a React component

 ### Second Era: Facebook Flux (April 2015 - December 2015)

 Facebook's [Flux architecture](https://facebook.github.io/flux/) is a pattern that encourages a [unidirectional data flow](https://facebook.github.io/flux/img/flux-simple-f8-diagram-explained-1300w.png) in which stores can only be manipulated via actions dispatched by a global dispatcher object.
 The raw data is never exposed by the store module, and as such, data can only be accessed by using helper ("getter") methods from the exported object.
-Similar to the event emitter object approach, a Flux store module inherits from the [`EventEmitter` interface](https://nodejs.org/api/events.html#events_inheriting_from_eventemitter), though by convention, a store should only ever emit a `change` event (this was common but not as strictly enforced in our emitter objects).
+Much like the event emitter object approach, a Flux store module inherits from the [`EventEmitter` interface](https://nodejs.org/api/events.html#events_inheriting_from_eventemitter), though a Flux store should only ever emit a `change` event (this was common but not as strictly enforced in our emitter objects).
 Stores subscribe to the dispatcher and listen for actions it is concerned with.
 Action creators are responsible for dispatching these actions.
 As an example, it is common to have an action creator that triggers a fetch for data - this action creator would dispatch a `FETCH_` prefixed "view" action upon the initial request, then subsequently a `RECEIVE_` prefixed "server" action upon receiving the data.
 Any store in the application could react to one or both of these action types.

 __Identifying characteristics:__

-- Module directories live in `lib`
+- Module directories in `lib`
-- Modules contain `actions.js` and at least one store (named or suffixed `store.js`)
+- Modules include `actions.js` and at least one store (named or suffixed `store.js`)
-- Actions dispatch view or server actions on the global `Dispatcher` object
+- Action creators dispatch view or server actions on the global `Dispatcher` object
 - Stores include a top-level object for data storage, which is not directly exported
 - Stores export a number of helper getter functions for accessing known data
-- Stores register on the Dispatcher object, manipulating data in response to action types it is concerned with
+- Stores subscribe to the Dispatcher, manipulating data in response to action types it is concerned with

 __Advantages:__